opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/UseCases/README.md

 STIX information is shared with their ISAC for distribution to others in their industry.
-Because the attacks exploited previously unknown vulnernabilities in both commerical and open source software, Murphy's Law LLP submits new VEX's to the new NVD API for the purpose of creating new CVE's.
+Because the attacks exploited previously unknown vulnernabilities in both commerical and open source software, Murphy's Law LLP submits new VEXes to the new NVD API for the purpose of creating new CVEs.

 ### Day 2 - On Deck Holdings
 Panic begins anew at On Deck Holdings as a stark uptick in server